sourcecode347/SQLISpider/README.md

 Also to test firefox automatically, you will need to download the geckodriver and set its path to the executable_path variable in row 84 of the code.

 This Repository is educational purposes and we are not responsible for how you use it.

+Tested in Ubuntu 22.04 and works fine!

+if you have troubles with snap versions of firefox execute this commands:

+    sudo snap remove firefox

+    sudo add-apt-repository ppa:mozillateam/ppa

+    sudo apt install firefox

+Be well everyone and always have positive energy.